brentarias/qhsm/README.md

 The above code sample has two "Stop()" invocations, one for success and one for failure.
 The code which activated the state-machine determines the difference by testing the state of the state-machine upon exit.

+Each state-machine has a property called `CurrentState` which contains everything needed to persist the state-machine, so that it can be restored at a later time.
+The examples shown earlier assume that each state-machine has only one state variable - a string that names the current state.
+This means that restoring a state-machine might look like this:

+    var person = new PersonMachine();
+    person.Start();

+    //...some time later...
+    person.Stop();
+    string state = person.CurrentState;
+    person = new PersonMachine();
+    person.Start(state);

+The above state persistence model is sufficient for many simple state machines.
+However, most state-machines will have "extended state" which must also be captured for proper persistence.
+In this case, the state-machine definitions are augmented as follows:

+    //Some arbitrary "memento" of state...
+    public class PersonState : IQHsmState
+    {
+        public string Workflow { get; set; }
+        /// <summary>
+        /// A typical state machine has arbitrary additional state,
+        /// called "extended state."
+In this case, we are tracking
+        /// the amount of noise heard by our Moody Person.
+        /// </summary>
+        public int DB; //represents decibels of noise }

+    public class PersonMachine : ExtendedQHsmQ<PersonState>
+    {
+        //...the rest as before...
+    }

+Given the above definitions, the persisting and re-creation of the state machine now looks like this:

+    var person = new PersonMachine();
+    person.Start();

+    //...some time later...
+    person.Stop();
+    PersonState state = person.CurrentState;
+    person = new PersonMachine();
+    person.Start(state);

+Note that the code is identical, except that the `CurrentState` property and `Start()` parameter have both been changed to the `PersonState` type.

 ## Quick Start